bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 3. resursive proxies are also potentially problems due to functional depth, and should be broken up by ittermittent caching to limit their depth.

+Most of this caching info is _optional_ to comprehend; simple stores, and especially stores with a lot of `.next` calls and few or no `.mutate()` calls, whill have very little need for manual caching.
+But ... _it couldn't hurt..._.

 ## Local Caching (by default)

 The topmost branch always keeps a copy of its value, _if it is a mutator_.